Video Tutorial in Inkscape & Krita

-I have been using Inkscape v.092.1 and the Patch Effects / Taper stroke for this tutorial to create the tentacles.
+I have been using Inkscape v.092.1 and the Path Effects / Taper stroke for this tutorial to create the tentacles.
 Make sure you try out this great effect for things like digital inking, hair, spikes, etc.

 Nathan uses Krita for his game design quest tutorials.
 It’s a great, free paint tool and definitely worth checking out.
 His tutorials are a great way to learn the tool and I would highly recommend watching them.

 This is the first video (on the character design in Inkscape):

 and the 2nd part by Nathan Lovato (setting up light, shading and detail in Krita):